ibm-cloud-docs/key-protect/settings-key-create-import-access.md

 {: codeblock}

 If you are updating your {{site.data.keyword.keymanagementserviceshort}}
-instance's key creation/import policy, you will need to provide all of the previous attributes that were allowed under the policy, as the new request will override the existing policy.
+instance's keyCreateImportAccess policy, keep in mind that if an attribute is omitted from the request, the field will be set to the default value and the existing value for the omitted field will be overwritten.
 {: important}

 1. [Retrieve your authentication credentials to work with the API](/docs/key-protect?topic=key-protect-set-up-api).

-    To enable and disable key creation/import policies, you must be assigned a _Manager_ access policy for your {{site.data.keyword.keymanagementserviceshort}}
+    To enable and disable keyCreateImportAccess policies, you must be assigned a _Manager_ access policy for your {{site.data.keyword.keymanagementserviceshort}}
     instance.
 To learn how IAM roles map to
     {{site.data.keyword.keymanagementserviceshort}} service actions, check out
     [Service access roles](/docs/key-protect?topic=key-protect-manage-access#service-access-roles).
     {: note}

-2. Enable or update a key creation/import policy for your
+2. Enable or update a keyCreateImportAccess policy for your
    {{site.data.keyword.keymanagementserviceshort}} instance by running the following cURL command.